openedx/open-edx-proposals/oeps/oep-0025-proc-incremental-improvements.rst

 High-Level INCR Workflow Process
 --------------------------------

-* Tickets must meet the requirements for the INCR Jira project outlined in the `Specification`_ section of this document
+* Tickets must meet the requirements for the INCR Jira project outlined in the `Specification`_ section of this document.
-* INCR tickets should only be written for the parts of the project for which they are appropriate (those that can realistically be broken into smaller tasks and don’t require more extensive knowledge of existing code
+* INCR tickets should only be written for the parts of the project for which they are appropriate (those that can realistically be broken into smaller tasks and don’t require more extensive knowledge of existing code).
-* Work on INCR tickets can be done by (but not limited to): Developers (experienced with Open edX or wanting more experience, computer programming students, hackathon teams, new edX technical employees, etc.
+* Work on INCR tickets can be done by but not limited to: Developers (experienced with Open edX or wanting more experience), computer programming students, hackathon teams, new edX technical employees, etc.

 .. image:: oep-0025/INCR_workflow.png